 While discussing an addiction can be difficult, doing so is extremely beneficial.
-Not only can openly talking about an addiction help those in recovery understand their addiction, but it ensures that appropriate support is supplied.
+Not only can openly talking about addiction help those in recovery understand their addiction, but it ensures that appropriate support is supplied.

 While psychological talking therapies continue to remain highly effective, well-being therapy often enhances an individual’s recovery.

 This is because well-being therapy offers additional recovery support that enables those in recovery to avoid triggers and relapse upon completing a rehabilitation treatment programme.

 Contrary to belief, treatment and support does not stop once painkiller addiction treatment & rehab comes to an end.
 Upon completing a painkiller addiction treatment programme, aftercare support is offered by rehabs across the country.